How to describe abdominal pain?

 • Generalized: Generalized abdominal pain can be a symptom of a wide range of conditions, such as food poisoning, gastroenteritis, and irritable bowel syndrome.

-While the location of abdominal pain can provide important information about its cause, it is not always straightforward.
-Some conditions may present pain in multiple areas or refer to different locations.
+While using an abdominal location pain chart can provide important information about its cause, it is not always straightforward.
+Some conditions won't only have upper abdominal pain or lower abdominal pain alone but rather may present in multiple areas or refer to different locations.

 How do you diagnose and treat abdominal pain?